stolostron/lifeguard/docs/creating_rbac_groups_and_groupsync.md

 # Configuring RBAC Groups and GroupSync

-One of the primary use-cases of Clusterpools is to provide dev/test environments with pre-configured security constraints, ICSPs, sizing, etc at scale across a development organization.
-Clusterpools can provide these environments efficiently, quickly, and at scale to developers - eliminating the common issue of generating development environments and, when combined with [tools to toggle hibernation](https://www.openshift.com/blog/hibernate-for-cost-savings-for-advanced-cluster-management-provisioned-clusters-with-subscriptions), it can also represent a reduction in cost for development environments.
+One of the primary use-cases of ClusterPools is to provide dev/test environments with pre-configured security constraints, ImageContentSourcePolicies, sizing, etc at scale across a development organization.
+ClusterPools can provide these environments efficiently, quickly, and at scale to developers - eliminating the common issue of generating development environments and, when combined with [tools to toggle hibernation](https://www.openshift.com/blog/hibernate-for-cost-savings-for-advanced-cluster-management-provisioned-clusters-with-subscriptions), it can also represent a reduction in cost for development environments.

-To achieve this effectiely in our experience, we needed to have development squads share access to a common "Clusterpool Host" Hub cluster with sufficient permissions to create/consume/delete clusterpools without interfering with one anothers' resources or leaking credentials cross-squad.
+To achieve this effectively in our experience, we needed to have development squads share access to a common "Clusterpool Host" Hub cluster with sufficient permissions to create/consume/delete clusterpools without interfering with one anothers' resources or leaking credentials cross-squad.
 We accomplish this encapsulation by granting squads namespace-scoped access with each squad owning and operating within a single namespace.
-This can be accomplished by creating and allocated a few roles, overviewed below.
+This can be accomplished by creating and allocating a few roles, overviewed below.

 We mirror/generate these RBAC groups from our `open-cluster-management` GitHub organization using the [group-sync operator](https://github.com/redhat-cop/group-sync-operator) after configuring a GitHub OAuth Provider on the cluster, which we'll also overview below.